-Upper Division Major Requirements ENGL 3900 Professional and Technical Writing 16 hours

-or COMM 3300 Interpersonal Communications

-TECH 3101 Principles of Management

-TECH 3104 Ethics for Administrative and Technology Managers

-TECH 3111 Applied Economics 3 hours

-TECH 4115 Global Technology 3 hours

-TECH 4850 Capstone Seminar for Administrative & 4 1
+Upper Division Major Requirements 16 hours ENGL 3900 Professional and Technical Writing or COMM 3300 Interpersonal Communications 3 hours TECH 3101 Principles of Management 3 hours TECH 3104 Ethics for Administrative and Technology Managers 3 hours TECH 3111 Applied Economics 3 hours TECH 4115 Global Technology 3 hours TECH 4850 Capstone Seminar for Administrative & Technology Managers

-Technology Managers 1 nour

 Computer Networking Courses 12 hours

-CNET 3210 Advanced Routing
+CNET 3210 Advanced Routing 3 hours

 CNET 3220 Multi-Layer Switching

 CNET 4210 Network Security and Firewalls

-CNET 4250 Troubleshooting Converged Networks
+CNET 4250 Troubleshooting Converged Networks 3 hours

-Choose 3 from the following courses
+Choose 3 from the following courses 9 hours

-CNET 4110 IP Telephony 3 hours
+CNET 4110 IP Telephony

 CNET 4310 Advanced Server Technology

-CNET 4800 Selected Topics in Computer Networking
+CNET 4800 Selected Topics in Computer Networking 3 hours

 ITFN 3112 Systems Analysis 3 hours

 ITFN 3314 Testing and Quality Assurance 3 hours

-ITFN 3601 Operating Systems
+ITFN 3601 Operating Systems 3 hours

 ITFN 4700 Applied Research in Information Technology 3 hours

-MGMT 3101 Management Principles & Organizational Behavior hours MKTG 3100 Personal Marketing hours MKTG 3101 Principles of Marketing 3 hours TECH 3102 Quality Issues in Technology 3 hours TECH 3112 Applied Accounting 3 hours TECH 3113 Survey of Statistical Methods in Technology 3 TECH 3115 Legal Issues for Administrative & Technology Managers 3 TECH 4098 Internship 3 hours TECH 4101 Human Resources for Administrative & Technology Managers 3 TECH 4111 Leadership for Administrative & Technology Managers 3 TECH 4800 Selected Topics in Technology Management 3 hours Free Elective hours Any upper division 3000- or 4000-level course.
-Total Degree Requirements hours Students with credit for ECON 2105-2106 may exempt this course and take an adv ditional upper division related elective. ultional Other Program-Specific Graduation Requirements ·····

-- 1. Student must have minimum overall GPA (as defined by Banner) of 2.2 at time of application. - 2.
-In order to graduate, students must pass the writing assessment that is given as part of TECH 3104.
-Students that do not pass the writing assessment will be required to successfully complete WLAB 2999 as evidence of satisfactory program writing proficiency. - 3.
-Student must complete Regents Test prior to being admitted to BAS program. - 4.
-Student must complete Legislative Requirements prior to being admitted to BAS program. - 5.
-Student must complete all Area A courses (ENGL 1101, ENGL 1102, MATH 1101/1111) prior to being admitted to BAS program - 6.
+MGMT 3101 Management Principles & Organizational Behavior 3 hours

+MKTG 3100 Personal Marketing

+MKTG 3101 Principles of Marketing 3 hours

+TECH 3102 Quality Issues in Technology 3 hours

+TECH 3112 Applied Accounting 3 hours

+TECH 3113 Survey of Statistical Methods in Technology 3 hours

+TECH 3115 Legal Issues for Administrative & Technology Managers 3 hours

+TECH 4098 Internship 3 hours

+TECH 4101 Human Resources for Administrative & Technology Managers

+TECH 4111 Leadership for Administrative & Technology Managers 3 hours

+TECH 4800 Selected Topics in Technology Management 3 hours

+Free Elective 3 hours

+Any upper division 3000- or 4000-level course.

+Total Degree Requirements 120 hours

+- 1. Student must have minimum overall GPA (as defined by Banner) of 2.0 at time of application. - 2.
 The student must satisfy one of the two career course requirements prior to being admitted to BAS program: - a.
-Must have an AAS or AAT (Career Associate Degree) from a regionally accredited college or university OR - b.
-Must have at least 38 semester credit hours of professional/technical courses from a regionally accredited college or university with a grade of C or higher and 21 of these 38 must be in one professional/technical area.
+Must have an AAS or AAT (Career Associate Degree) in an appropriate computing field from a regionally accredited college or university OR - b.
+Must have at least 38 semester credit hours of professional/technical courses from a regionally accredited college or university with a grade of C or higher and 21 of these 38 must be in an appropriate computing field.
 The student must not have been enrolled in any certificate or career associate degree program within the last two academic years prior to applying for the BAS program.
 If the student has 30-37 professional/technical courses, he/she will need to take additional courses to satisfy the 38 hour requirement; the student's advisor will recommend appropriate courses.